xcq1/ark/README.md

 - 27015/udp
 - 32330 (if you want rcon support, the password can be found and/or replaced in `/ark/rcon_pass`)

+### Stop

+Stopping or restarting the server will cause it to try to save the save game, however the default timeout is only 10 seconds for this.
+In case your save is large or your machine is slow, be sure to include a longer timeout by adding `-t 60`.

 ### Envs

 - `SERVER_NAME` **must** be set to your desired server name (visible in the server browser)